 Bacopa (Bacopa monnieri) is also commonly called "brahmi", especially in Southern India.
 In Vedic tradition, "brahmi" is derived from the term "brahman" which means "universal consciousness."
 It has been used for centuries in Ayurvedic medicine to support brain and nervous system functions.
 Bacopa or brahmi notably works to improve mental tranquility and is used to enhance one's memory and concentration skills.

 Bacopa is also traditionally infused into a base of sesame oil and used in massage therapy to calm and soothe the nerves.
 It is beneficial for increasing natural energy and is known for its ability to reduce stress related constipation.
 It is also particularly effective at improving cardiovascular health, is purifying to the blood and supports liver vitality.

 Dosha: Bacopa is balancing to all three body types: Vata, Pitta and

 Kapha, but may aggravate Vata in excess.

 While shilajit is a mineral substance rather than a plant-based one, it is classified as one of the top Ayurvedic herbs utilized extensively in many herbal preparations.
-It is often referred to as "yoga vahi", which refers to its ability to enhance the effects of other herbs used in therapeutic treatments.
+It is often referred to as "yoga vahi", which defines its ability to enhance the effects of other herbs used in therapeutic treatments.